Best Sun Shirts for Running of 2025

 • Rougher-feeling fabric

-Our tester took the Outdoor Vitals Tern Ultralight Merino Wool Hoodie on a multi-month summer trip to New Zealand, where the UV index is higher than nearly anywhere else in the world.
-What is most notable, besides the fact that the shirt provided plenty of protection against the New Zealand sun, is that she chose to wear it whenever she was back in civilization and needed to look closer to civilized than “just returned from the backcountry.”
+Our tester took the Outdoor Vitals Tern Ultralight Merino Wool Hoodie on two multi-month summer trips to New Zealand, where the UV index is higher than nearly anywhere else in the world.
+What is most notable, besides the fact that the shirt provided plenty of protection against the New Zealand sun, is that during the first year, she chose to wear it whenever she was back in civilization and needed to look closer to civilized than “just returned from the backcountry.”
+By the second summer of use, with a few tears and starting to show signs of wear, this shirt was relegated to backcountry use only.

 Outdoor Vitals currently has two versions of this hoodie, one with merino wool blended with nylon and a newer one with merino wool blended with a polyester blend, which the brand claims will dry faster and retain its shape for longer.
-We tested the older nylon blend, and even after dozens of wears and well over a hundred miles in the New Zealand sun, we haven’t noticed any issues with the fabric becoming stretched out, faded, or saggy.
+We tested the older nylon blend, and it took two summers and hundreds of miles over countless day and overnight trips in the New Zealand sun for us to notice the fabric starting to stretch and sag a bit.
 The material has a unique texture and looks different from most other technical shirts.
 It’s rougher than synthetic options and seems to snag on stuff a little more easily.
-That said, after four months of heavy testing, our tester didn’t manage to put any significant holes in it.

 The merino wool in the material helps keep it odor-free and provides moisture-wicking and breathability.
 We turned to this shirt for our multi-day warmer-weather outings when we wanted to stay cool and not stink after just a few hours of sweating.
 Though it’s not as light as other options in this guide, it’s fine if you’re not performing highly strenuous efforts in the heat.